KalobTaulien/accli/README.md

-# Self Hosted Active Collab 5 CLI application.
+# Python 3 Self Hosted Active Collab 5 CLI application.

-Cli app for working with the self hosted collab api.
+Python 3 only Cli app for working with the self hosted collab api.
 Very unstable and prone to breaking.

 https://developers.activecollab.com/api-documentation/v1/people/users/all.html